thadeetrompetter/alouatta/pages/index/02-story.md

 # Who we are
 We are Yenkim and Misha, a couple from the Netherlands following our dream of running a relaxed and cheap accomodation in an unspoiled and natural part of the world.

 What better place to do this than in Costa Rica?!
 Home to countless species of animals and plants.
-A whopping 2% of earth's biodiversity resides here, so it's "the" place to be if you love nature.
+A whopping 2% of earth's biodiversity resides here, so it's _the_ place to be if you love nature.

 #### Our vision